 Full Fact is bringing together practitioners, experts and community groups from different sectors to develop a framework to identify how to respond to issues that occur during moments of crisis.

 We are currently running a consultation to test our thinking among a wide range of potential users.
-The deadline for responding is 14th May 2021.
+The deadline for responding has been extended from 14th May 2021 to 11th June 2021.
 We have also published a Frequently Asked Questions document if you would like further information.

 Providing good information during the coronavirus outbreak